 Mr. Headly joined Allison in November 1988 and recently announced his retirement effective April 1, 2016.
 He currently serves as Senior Vice President, Global Marketing, Sales and Service, a position he has held since January 2014.
 Prior to that, from 2007 through 2013, Mr. Headly was Vice President, Outside North America Marketing, Sales and Service.
 From 2003 until 2007, he was responsible for General Motors Powertrain's non-allied sales/application engineering and powertrain marketing and from 2000 until 2003, he was responsible for our military programs as well as the Business Planning activity in 2003.
 From 1997 until 2000, Mr. Headly served as Managing Director, Allison Transmission Europe, where he assumed a broader role in management of our international business, assuming responsibility for the Asia Pacific region in 1998 and the South American region in 1999.
-Before that, from 1988 until 1997, Mr. Headly held a wide variety of military and commercial positions focused both on North America and Outside North America markets.
-Prior to joining Allison, Mr. Headly worked in General Motors' Military Vehicle Operation in Detroit as the Manager of New Business Development.
+Before that, from 1988 until 1997, Mr. Headly worked in General Motors' Military Vehicle Operation in Detroit as the Manager of New Business Development.